Jae15/ewx_utils/readme.md

 - Skips confirmation prompts

 ### Configuration
-On running the env_setup.py file, a `.env` and `.env.example` files are automatically created.
-These files will contain the automatically generated paths and will be located at the base of the project.
+On running the `env_setup.py` file, it will guide you through several steps:
+1. Initial confirmation to create `.env` file
+2. Selection of installation path:
+   - Detected project root
+   - Home directory
+   - Documents folder
+   - Custom path
+3. Confirmation for existing `.env` file overwrite (if applicable)
+4. Directory structure setup confirmation

-Configuration values for the scripts are in the file `.env`, which uses the format defined by the package `python-dotenv`.
-For details about this file, see python-dotenv.
-An example `.env` file is in the main directory, called `.env.example`.
+If you choose to use the `env_setup.py` to create your `.env` file, the configuration values for the scripts will be populated into the `.env` file.
+The format of the file is defined by the package `python-dotenv`.
+For details about this file, see [`python-dotenv` documentation](https://pypi.org/project/python-dotenv/#getting-started).

+An example `.env` file is in the main direction, called `example-dot-env.txt`.
+If you choose to manually create your own `.env` file, copy the example file to a new file, name it as `.env` and edit the values.

 ### Environment Variables

-The setup configures the following environment variables:
+The `env_setup.py`configures the following environment variables:

 - `EWX_BASE_PATH`: Base directory path - The absolute path to the top folder of this project.
 - `DATABASE_CONFIG_FILE`: Database configuration file location - The absolute path to the file containing the database connection information (database name, user, and passwords).